Medicaid Eligibility Mistakes and How to Avoid Them

 Mistake #2 – Listening to Advice from Unqualified Individuals and Medicaid Application Companies Recommended by the Nursing Home or Assisted Living Residence

 Always inquire as to the qualifications of the person advising you on Medicaid.
-Too many times I have heard from clients that have received unqualified assistance from someone when filling out their forms only to find out later that their advisor has no Medicaid experience or works for the nursing home.
-At Hanlon Niemann & Wright, our Elder Law Attorneys and paralegal staff have decades of experience in Medicaid rules and represent clients every day when applying for Medicaid.
+Too many times, I have heard from clients who received unqualified assistance from someone when filling out their forms, only to find out later that their advisor had no Medicaid experience or worked for the nursing home.
+At Hanlon Niemann & Wright, our Elder Law Attorneys and paralegal staff have decades of experience with Medicaid rules and represent clients every day in Medicaid applications.
 We represent only you, not the facility.

-You’re right being skeptical that everyone giving you inaccurate advice is out to scam you.
-Most of the time (not always however) those people do not have your best intentions at heart, especially some staff members at the nursing home, and even Medicaid employees themselves.
+You’re right to be skeptical that everyone giving you inaccurate advice is out to scam you.
+Most of the time (not always), those people do not have your best interests at heart, especially some staff members at the nursing home and even Medicaid employees themselves.
 Unfortunately, bad intentions translate into bad advice.
 The best possible resource is a qualified elder law Medicaid attorney who has knowledge and experience in both New Jersey and Federal Medicaid rules.

-Applying the law to your specific medical and financial situation, we can collaborate together and figure out your best options and opportunities.
+Applying the law to your specific medical and financial situation, we can collaborate to identify your best options and opportunities.
 This is what we do at Hanlon Niemann & Wright.
-We deal with clients every day who hire us to assist them in their Elder Care matter.
-Allow us to deal with the County Board of Social Services and the State of NJ so you don’t have to.
+We deal with clients every day who hire us to assist them in their Elder Care matters.
+Allow us to deal with the County Board of Social Services and the State of NJ, so you don’t have to.
 While we can’t promise you an automatic approval, we can show you how our legal services may save you money.
 If we can’t, we will tell you that as well.
 We are here to guide you in the right direction.

 Mistake #3 – Attempting to Deal with Medicaid Yourself

-Dealing with the State and its county boards of social services is an intimidating and frightening experience.
+Dealing with the State and its county boards of social services is intimidating and frightening.
 This can place a significant burden on everyone’s shoulders.
 Let us lighten the load.
 You already have enough to deal with caring for your loved one.
 We will deal with Medicaid supervisors and their caseworkers and discuss your situation, so you don’t have to.
 Since we are aware of the rules and regulations, we can advocate for your rights.
-If we give you advice on saving money and/or protecting your finances, we highlight this advice in our discussions with the Medicaid caseworkers.
+If we give you advice on saving money and/or protecting your finances, we highlight it in our discussions with Medicaid caseworkers.

 Medicaid rules are extremely complicated.
 Very few professionals actually know the rules pertaining to Medicaid Eligibility.
 Just as a tax expert knows the ins and outs of the tax code and how to keep your taxes as low as possible, the same applies to Medicaid.
-At Hanlon Niemann & Wright, our Medicaid and Elder Care professionals are focused on Elder care, Medicaid, estate planning, and disability laws.
-We are aware of the regulations and laws that help our clients save money and strive to protect them from going broke and/or spending more than is necessary for care prior to and when applying to Medicaid.
-We can help you navigate your way through the Medicaid maze while protecting your finances and assets.
+At Hanlon Niemann & Wright, our Medicaid and Elder Care professionals focus on elder care, Medicaid, estate planning, and disability law.
+We are aware of the regulations and laws that help our clients save money and strive to protect them from going broke and/or spending more than necessary for care, both prior to and during the Medicaid application process.
+We can help you navigate the Medicaid maze while protecting your finances and assets.

 Fredrick P. Niemann Esq.